build2-packaging/godot-cpp/README.md

 ## Requirements

-This package requires the presence of `python >= 3.10` in the environment. (https://github.com/Klaim/build2-godot-cpp/issues/1), used to run a code generator script.
+This package requires the presence of `python >= 3.4` in the environment (https://github.com/Klaim/build2-godot-cpp/issues/1), used to run a code generator script before building the library.

 # Importable Targets